JuliaGraphics/ColorSchemes.jl/docs/src/finding.md

  (CartesianIndex(397, 127), CartesianIndex(17, 314))
 ```

-and these maximum and minimum 'coordinates' can be displayed on the image using, for example, Luxor.jl (or any other package that allows you to mix images and vector graphics easily):
+and these maximum and minimum 'coordinates' can be displayed on the image using another package that allows you to mix images and vector graphics easily (such as Luxor.jl, for example).

 ```
 save("/tmp/img.png", img)